 The gain on the option to the holder (before tax) is therefore 30p (the share price less the exercise price).

-- However, companies can reprice the exercise price of options.
-Such re-pricing is generally performed when the share price has fallen well below the exercise price and is typically viewed unfavourably by shareholders.
+- However, companies can cancel options and re-issue them with a lower exercise price if the share price has fallen well below the original exercise price.
+Such behaviour is viewed unfavourably by shareholders.

 Different option schemes

 - Share options granted by UK companies fall into two main categories: